tkm3d1a/DB-found-webApp/README.md

   - Route added, can do post and get methods
   - Not confirmed on displaying correctly
   - Screen does not refresh when trying to hardcode a results test
+- Added script for creating and inserting base values into analysis table
+  - Verified correct, essentially just copies batting so we cna utilize a single ORM
+  - May need to create a secondary people table later still to concat the player name
+  - Or may just update the table creation for this one

 _11-3-22 [TK]_
 - Added reference folder to hold any reference material needed